dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 or

     var context = new IntegrationTestContext("MyDatabaseConnectionName");
-    var parameters = new NormalStoredProcedureParameters { .... };
+    var parameters = new NormalStoredProcedureParameters
+    {
+        Id = 1
+    };
     context.NormalStoredProcedure.ExecuteFor( parameters)

+or if you would prefer to *inline* the parameters...

+    var context = new IntegrationTestContext("MyDatabaseConnectionName");
+    context.NormalStoredProcedure.ExecuteFor( new NormalStoredProcedureParameters { Id = 1 })

 ## TBC...
-As need to add method to set parameters for this kind of calling code!
+The code for calling Stored Procedures in this way is still experimental and may be subject to change as the framework matures.